 LCC Bomb Damage Map 1945 OS 1953 (Extract) 4.
 Proposal 4.1 Proposal Aims British Land is planning to lease the ground floor of 184-192 Drummond Street, and to create a permanent workplace.
 The proposals are modest but will greatly improve the continuing economic vitality of the building as well as its appearance and its contribution to the streetscape and setting of nearby listed buildings.
-4.1 Proposal Description The proposal aims to improve the building's relationship with the street, providing a new entrance between the two main access points by replacing a glazing panel on Drummond St. The new entrance would be designed with a burnished metal frame tying in with the existing windows.
-Adding a new entrance would provide the opportunity to consolidate the external bin enclosure through a ready built solution, while ensuring limited impact on public highway.
-Internal conditions will also be improved through replacing the existing glazing on the West façade with double glazing, with the same sizing and materiality as the existing windows.
+4.2 Proposal Description The proposal aims to improve the building's relationship with the street, providing a new entrance between the two main access points by replacing a window on Drummond St. The new entrance would be designed with a burnished metal frame tying in with the existing windows.
+The proposal reinstates a section of the window on the West façade, so the whole window is more in keeping with the similar adjacent windows to create a more uniform language.
+This is done by removing the sash window which was likely a later intervention, with an identical system comprising of the same sizing and materiality as the existing windows.

-Proposed West Elevation Drawing
+Proposed West Elevation Drawing 4.
+Proposal

-4. Proposal

-4.3 Access

-At present there are two points of main access with all access from the west elevation.

-One internal access point on the north side, which steps down into the internal space.
-One internal access point on the west elevation which steps onto a raised platform that will be demolished.
+4.3 Access At present there are two points of main access with all access from the west elevation.
+A- Existing access point on the west elevation enters into a shared staircase before entering the tenant space stepping down onto a raised platform.
+B- Existing access point, steps down into the internal space.
 The new entrance will be recessed to be in line with the existing left access door (Viewed from outside).
 Creating access to the centre of the floor plate, improving tenant experience and access to the building.
 Proposed changes are to tie in to existing building materiality.
-The bin enclosure is to be made of similar black powder coated metal/masonry similar to the facade.
-Whereas the new replacement glazing is to use the same materiality and layout as the existing facade

-4. Proposal 4.4 Drummond St New Entrance It is proposed to introduce a new level access entrance on Stanhope Street by (re)opening the southernmost ground floor window.
-This new entrance will balance the existing door in the northernmost bay and will be designed with a burnished metal frame to tie in with the existing metal-framed windows.
+4. Proposal 4.4 Drummond St New Entrance It is proposed to introduce a new level access entrance on Stanhope Street by (re)opening the middle ground floor window.
+This new entrance will balance the existing door (A- Existing Access Point) and will be designed with a burnished metal frame to tie in with the existing metal-framed windows.
 Creating a welcoming entrance while acknowledging the existing language of the building through size, layout and materiality.
-The new entrance would provide direct access into the centre of 184-192 Drummond Street as compared to the two existing access points which step down into the space.
+The new entrance would provide direct access into the centre of 184-192 Drummond Street as compared to the existing access points which step down into the space.
 This would improve tenant experience, increase the value of the space, and improve ability for the space to function as a knowledge hub and incubator for British Land's Regent's Place Campus.

-Existing Access Point
+A- Existing Access Point

-Existing Access Point
+B- Existing Access Point